Angmar2722/Angmar2722.github.io/CTFwriteups/redpwn2021.md

 ![Redpwn 2021 Writeup](/assets/img/ctfImages/redpwn2021/img19.png)

-54, 49, 48 and 32 (in hex) are T, I, H and 2 respectively.
+54, 49, 48 and 32 (in hex) are T, I, H and 2 respectively (in ASCII).
 If you remove T and 2 and treat H as 0 and I as 1, you get a binary string which when decoded would yield the flag.

 <p> <b>Flag :</b> flag{w0w_th4t_w4s_4ll_wr4pp3d_up} </p>